uncognic/GitHubMassDelete/README.md

 # GitHubMassDelete
-Simple Python script to delete GitHub repositories in bulk.
+Simple Python + Qt application to delete GitHub repositories in bulk with a GUI

 ## Usage
 1. Install the dependencies listed in requirements.txt using `pip install -r requirements.txt`